Majority of tribes say they’ll skip Noem’s public safety summit, though some will attend

 Noem has said the summit will be an attempt to address crime, drug use and trafficking, human trafficking and violence on reservations.
 Despite the tension, Noem and tribal leaders have separately decried what they’ve described as inadequate federal support of law enforcement resources for tribes.

-The post Majority of tribes say they’ll skip Noem’s public safety summit, though some will attend appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Majority of tribes say they’ll skip Noem’s public safety summit